-Estate Administration Services
+Estate Administration & Probate

-Among other things, we help to open the estate.
-This includes finding heirs and notifying them that a case will be opened in Surrogate’s Court.
+- Finding heirs and notifying them that a case will be opened in Surrogate’s Court.
 We inform them of their right to object to the appointment of the executor or administrator and to the admission of the will to probate.

 The executor’s job is to locate the assets and gather them for distribution to the beneficiaries of the estate.
 This can be a time consuming and tedious process for the executor.
 It is often very confusing and complicated.
 Our staff helps to sort through the assets and works closely with the executor to inventory the estate.

-In some estates, tax returns have to be filed.
-We work closely with accounting professionals to get the returns prepared and filed.
-Often, a home or vacation property has to be sold.
-PB coordinates the sale of the properties with real estate attorneys to make sure the sales are closed.
-In many estates, there are stocks and investment accounts that have to be liquidated.
-We work closely with brokers and investment advisors to sell the stocks and bonds or transfer them directly to the heirs.
+- Brokers and investment advisors – If there are stocks and investment accounts that have to be liquidated, we’ll work closely with brokers and investment advisors to sell the stocks and bonds or transfer them directly to the heirs.

 After all of the assets have been accounted for and all creditors paid, we prepare an accounting for all of the beneficiaries under the will or the heirs at law (if there is no will).
 After getting their consent, we prepare and file the documents to release the executor, distribute the assets, and close the estate.